 The application process is as follows:

-Foundation Programme Principles of Grant-making
+a.
+Foundation Programme Grant-making Principles

-Advanced Programme Principles of Grant-making
+b.
+Advanced Programme Grant-making Principles

 Foundation Church Training Programme questionnaire

-Advanced Church Training Programme questionnaire
+Advanced Church Training Programme questionnaire for Leader-in-Training

 When they are ready, individuals must then complete and submit a 2026/27 grant application form by clicking here.